-1. National Broadband Network
+1. National Gigabit Network

 While the focus of the old economy was in the transport and trade of goods, the new economy is increasingly becoming about the transport and trade of ideas and information.
 Ideas and information can be easily transported by the internet.
 The internet allows the development of ideas at a much greater rate by reducing communication time and by increasing the number of connections that a person can have at any one time.

+Some parts of the world offer reliable, affordable gigabit internet connections (1 Gb per second).
 To ensure that Australia can participate in this new economy effectively, we need to ensure that our citizens have access to high-speed, reliable internet connections.

 2. Freedom and privacy in communication